Skip to main content

 How to Export to SIEM

 Security Information and Event Management (SIEM) tools provide real-time analysis of security events from applications and network devices.
-SIEM systems are essential for SecOps teams to correlate events, analyze logs across different systems, and manage security risks efficiently.
-By integrating the Cado platform with SIEM, you can leverage the power of both SIEM and Cado’s unique cloud-based forensic capabilities.
+SIEM systems are essential for SecOps teams to correlate events, analyse logs across different systems, and manage security risks efficiently.
+By integrating the Forensic Acquisition and Investigation platform with SIEM, you can leverage the power of both SIEM and FA&I unique cloud-based forensic capabilities.

 • CEF (Common Event Format): A widely recognized format for SIEM systems